-This Star Trek film, written by Chris Bryant and Allan G. Scott, was rejected and Paramount president Barry Diller suggested to Gene Roddenberry that he ought to take Star Trek back to its original context: a television series, which is how Phase II was born.
+This Star Trek film, written by Chris Bryant and Allan G. Scott, was rejected, and Paramount president Barry Diller suggested to Gene Roddenberry that he ought to take Star Trek back to its original context: the television screen, which is how Phase II was born.

-Roddenberry had liked Bryant’s and Scott’s take on the character of James Kirk and they wrote a treatment for a film called Planet of the Titans, which was delivered in October 1976.
-As they began working on a script, Philip Kaufman was hired to direct and Bryant and Scott found themselves caught between Roddenberry’s and Kaufman’s conflicting visions of what the film should be, with the studio not sure what it wanted.
+Bryant and Scott submitted their story outline for Planet of the Titans in October 1976.
+Roddenberry liked their take on the character of James Kirk.
+As the two began working on a script, Philip Kaufman was hired to direct and Bryant and Scott found themselves caught between Roddenberry’s and Kaufman’s conflicting visions of what the film should be, with the studio not sure what it wanted.

 Feeling it was impossible to produce a script that satisfied all parties, they left the project in April 1977.
-Kaufman took over to write the script.
+Kaufman took over writing the script.

 “My version was really built around Leonard Nimoy as Spock and Toshiro Mifune as his Klingon nemesis,” Kaufman explained years later.

 My idea was to make it less “cult-ish” and more of an adult movie, dealing with sexuality and wonders rather than oddness; a big science-fiction movie, filled with all kinds of questions, particularly about the nature of Spock’s [duality] — exploring his humanity and what humanness was.
 To have Spock and Mifune’s character tripping out in outer space.
 I’m sure the fans would have been upset, but I felt it could really open up a new type of science fiction.